 research and service.

-Applicants must hold a MD (or foreign equivalent) and be board
+Applicants must hold a MD (or foreign equivalent) degree and be

-eligible/ board certified in Infectious Diseases (or foreign
+board eligible/board certified in Infectious Diseases (or foreign

 equivalent).
-Successful candidates must demonstrate at least two
+Successful candidates must demonstrate at least 2

 Please apply through the University of Washington's Interfolio